BrachoDev/Learning-Projects/udemy course notes/HTML/htmlNotes.md

 ### HTML Boilerplate:

 - HTML boilerplate is usually when creating a new HTML file.
-- It looks like this
+- It looks like this:

   ```html
   <!DOCTYPE html>